Active ingredient

 Talk with your healthcare provider about proper disposal.
 There may be local guidelines for disposal.

-Keep the used syringe and sharps container out of the sight and reach of children.
+Keep the pre-filled pen and the sharps disposal container out of the sight and reach of children.

 B Examine the injection site.

 If there is blood, press a cotton ball or gauze pad on your injection site.
+Do not rub the injection site.
 Apply a plaster if needed.